 This organic teaching and learning process that naturally evolved between the youth and adult allies is the exactly the type of leadership development and information sharing these gatherings are intending to provide.
 Overall the first gathering was considered a great success.
 Thanks to all who attended.

-Yunuen Rodriguez, student at Beloit College; FUFAration member
+Yunuen Rodriguez, a student at Beloit College; FUFAration member

 Ann Russo, Associate Professor of Women’s & Gender Studies, DePaul University